XiaoGaa/The-effects-of-inbreeding-and-demography-on-population-recovery_Empirical-and-Simulation-data/README.md

 *pedigree data analysis.csv, ibis_ped.csv, ibis_ped_summary.csv:* empirical data for creating the pedigree of crested ibises

+*ibis_wild_2021-2023.xlsx:* empirical data from the wild ibis population

 (4)New addition on 03-09 during revision